spyking-circus/spyking-circus/README.rst

 *A fast and scalable solution for spike sorting of large-scale extracellular recordings*

 SpyKING CIRCUS is a python code to allow fast spike sorting on multi channel recordings.
-A preprint with the details of the algorithm can be found on BioRxiv at http://biorxiv.org/content/early/2016/08/04/067843.
-It has been tested on datasets coming from *in vitro* retina with 252 electrodes MEA, from *in vivo* hippocampus with tetrodes, *in vivo* and *in vitro* cortex data with 30 and up to 4225 channels, with good results.
+A preprint with the details of the algorithm can be found on eLife at https://elifesciences.org/articles/34518 It has been tested on datasets coming from *in vitro* retina with 252 electrodes MEA, from *in vivo* hippocampus with tetrodes, *in vivo* and *in vitro* cortex data with 30 and up to 4225 channels, with good results.
 Synthetic tests on these data show